 Trees at risk

 Hemlock woolly adelgid is a threat to eastern (Tsuga canadensis) and Carolina hemlock (Tsuga caroliniana), but Carolina hemlock is not found in Canada.
 In the southeastern US, both these hemlock species have shown little resistance to HWA, and die within a few years of infestation.
 In the north part of HWA's range, some infested hemlock survive longer, ten years or more.
 Trees growing in more stressful sites or conditions are more vulnerable, as are older trees.
 The ecological impact of HWA in hemlock-rich areas could be considerable – hemlock cover modulates stream temperatures and buffers nutrient inputs, it stabilizes soils and provides habitat for animals and plants.

-The eastern population of HWA is distributed from Georgia and Tennessee northeast to southwestern Maine.
+In eastern Canada, the adelgid is established in southweastern Nova Scotia.
+In the U.S., the eastern population of HWA is distributed from Georgia and Tennessee northeast to southwestern Maine.
 It is established close to the Canadian border in New York State.
-HWA is not known to be in eastern Canada at this time.

 See the most recent HWA distribution map for the eastern U.S